Laban Coblentz: Entrepreneurship: technology to address global challenges

-In a discussion with the Albany Business Review, Coblentz explained the design of the Center of Gravity's hybrid incubator-makerspace model as an economic development measure intended to counteract the “exodus” of young innovators from the regional economy.
-“We’re great at attracting them to our universities.
-We get them addicted to state-of-the-art equipment and laboratories and intellectual discourse.
-Then we watch them leave the region.
-It's economic lunacy.”

-Coblentz explicitly differentiated the Center of Gravity from a traditional business incubator, referring to the CoG model as "community-based business cultivation."
-According to Coblentz: "We don't 'incubate' or isolate.
-We integrate.
-We want our companies to be tied into Troy's hands-on urban scene, adding vibrancy and can-do creativity as part of the community."

 In 2014, based in part on a $550,000 grant from the Empire State Development Corporation, Coblentz and the Center of Gravity launched a $4 million renovation of the Quackenbush, a long-vacant Victorian-era building in the heart of downtown Troy.
 In January 2015, the Quackenbush was approved for Start-Up New York designation with Hudson Valley Community College.
 On August 19, 2015, New York Governor Cuomo announced the opening of the new facility, characterizing the Center of Gravity as playing “a vital role in helping the Capital Region’s tech industry flourish.”
 In less than four years, the Center of Gravity had grown to support a broad range of companies, most focused on high-tech innovation, such as “a 3D printer manufacturer, a team of RPI grads making bacteria-killing light fixtures, and a company designing aquaponics systems for the Caribbean island of Dominica.”
 The Quackenbush would provide a new home for many of those companies.